Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- Dallas has not hit the over in its past 10 contests.
+- In its past 10 games, Dallas has not hit the over.

-- In their past 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.
+- During their past 10 games, the Stars have scored 0.3 fewer goals per game than their average on the season.

-- The Stars score the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- On defense, the Stars have been one of the best units in NHL play, allowing 215 goals to rank third.
+- The Stars are ranked third in league action for the fewest goals against this season, having allowed 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.